 Thumbprint scanning to be extended to car travellers at Tuas, Woodlands checkpoints

-SINGAPORE: The Immigration & Checkpoints Authority (ICA) said in a news release on Monday (Sep 25) it will expand the trial of the BioScreen system for car travellers arriving and departing through the Tuas and Woodlands checkpoints.
+SINGAPORE: Thumbprint scanning will soon be extended to all car travellers at the Tuas and Woodlands checkpoints, the Immigration and Checkpoints Authority (ICA) said on Monday (Sep 25).

-The BioScreen system captures the thumbprints of visitors arriving at and departing from Singapore's checkpoints.

-ICA said it will implement BioScreen at car counters progressively, to allow travellers time to become familiar with this new process.
+The BioScreen system, which captures the thumbprints of those arriving at and departing from Singapore's checkpoints, will be progressively implemented at car counters at the two land checkpoints.
+This will allow travellers time to become familiar with the new process, ICA said.

-It added that will perform BioScreen clearance for car travellers aged six and above.
+Thumbprint scanning will be required for all car travellers aged six and above.

 "The driver and passengers will be required to step out of their car and scan both thumbprints when they seek immigration clearance at the car counters," ICA said.